snowplow/documentation/docs/getting-started-on-snowplow-bdp-enterprise/setup-guide-aws/index.md

 1. From your main AWS account, set up an Organisation if you haven't done so already.
 2. Create a member account (the sub-account) in that organization
 3. Sign out and sign into the new sub-account.
 Everything Snowplow-related will take place within this account from here in.
-4. Follow [these instructions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html#access_policies_create-start) to create a policy using the policy list below.
+4. Follow [these instructions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html#access_policies_create-start) to create a policy using the JSON policy document below.

 ### Set up Role and IAM permissions